gmonika-blip/my-aws-restart-journey/Labs/Security/Working with AWS CloudTrail/CloudTrail.md

    sudo service sshd restart
 ```

-Finally, in the EC2 console, returned to the Web Server security group settings.
+2. In the EC2 console, returned to the Web Server security group settings.

 With the Web Server security group selected, navigated to the Inbound tab, and chose Edit.